-Why we separate clinical traits and health conditions
+Why we separate clinical tools and health conditions

-To our knowledge, Embark is the first dog DNA test to offer a new class of results which we call clinical traits.
-Why are these different from normal traits, like coat color or health conditions, which are associated with disease risk?
-A clinical trait is a trait that your veterinarian can use to interpret your dog's unique clinical picture; however, it may not affect the way your dog looks or require monitoring and treatment.
-Our first clinical trait, Alanine Aminotransferase, assesses a mutation in the GPT gene that is associated with low, but still within normal range, alanine aminotransferase (ALT) activity.
+For example, Embark assesses a variant in the GPT gene that is associated with low, but still within normal range, alanine aminotransferase (ALT) activity.
 ALT is an enzyme highly expressed in liver cells; it is used by most veterinarians as a measure of liver health.
 When the liver is inflamed or damaged, ALT activity increases dramatically.
-Healthy dogs with two copies of this mutation tend to have ALT activity that resides on the low end of normal—nothing to worry about, though.
-However, in the event of liver damage, these dogs' ALT activity may not increase outside the normal range of ALT activity.
+Healthy dogs with one or two copies of this variant tend to have ALT activity that resides on the low end of normal.
+While not a concern itself, in the event of liver damage, these dogs' ALT activity may not increase outside the normal range of ALT activity.

 For a veterinarian, this is a valuable piece of information that can be used to accurately assess your dog's health.
 You can reach more here: Your Dog Has a High Chance of Low ALT, Should You Worry?